2026 IAOS Conference

 Abstract

-We compile a multi-source, multi-resolution dataset for Indonesia comprising annually aggregated registered deaths at the district/municipality (kabupaten/kota) level disaggregated by age group, corresponding exposure (mid-year population) by age group, and district-year completeness rates of death registration.
-To enrich the covariate space, we extract remote sensing features at the subdistrict (kecamatan) level and aggregate them to districts using age-relevant population weights, thereby aligning environmental and built-environment signals with the spatial distribution of populations at risk.
-The remote sensing indicators capture conditions plausibly associated with mortality differentials, including vegetation and thermal stress proxies, urban form and imperviousness, night-time lights, and land-cover dynamics.
+We compile a multi-source dataset for Indonesia comprising annually aggregated registered deaths at the district/municipality (kabupaten/kota) level disaggregated by age group, corresponding exposure (mid-year population) by age group, and district-year completeness rates of death registration.
+Remote sensing covariates are derived directly from raster-based geospatial data and aggregated to district level, capturing environmental and built-environment conditions.
+Indicators include vegetation proxies, thermal stress measures, night-time lights, air pollution, and urbanisation characteristics.

 Methodologically, we treat registered deaths as underreported observations rather than ground truth.
 Observed death counts are modelled using a negative binomial specification with offsets for exposure and registration completeness, yielding principled estimates of underlying age-specific mortality rates under imperfect reporting.
-The proposed negative binomial hazard model is equivalent to a piecewise exponential survival model, extended with completeness correction and geospatial covariates.
-To accommodate nonlinearities, shocks, and complex spatial heterogeneity, we extend the demographic backbone (age and period components) with a hybrid residual-learning architecture in which gradient boosting models learn systematic residual variation from remote sensing and contextual covariates.
-Spatial dependence is formally assessed and incorporated through spatial random effects, strengthening statistical coherence across neighbouring districts and improving stability in small-area estimation.
-This design preserves interpretability for official statistical use while enabling measurable gains in predictive accuracy.
+The model is extended with remote sensing covariates, residual learning to capture nonlinear variation, and spatial effects to improve stability.